 - Reweigh and Reclassification

 Since weight and freight class determine shipment base rates, carriers want to make sure the information on the BOL is accurate.
 If the carrier inspects a shipment and it does not match what was listed, they will charge this fee along with the difference.

-Your PartnerShip dedicated team of shipping experts is here to help you navigate the many nuances of LTL freight accessorials fees to determine which services you do or do not need and ensure the most cost effective price.
+Navigating the many nuances of LTL freight accessorial fees to determine which services you need and which you can avoid will help ensure the most cost effective price.
 Carriers generally publish a document called the "Rules Tariff 100" which provides a list of current accessorial services and fees.
-PartnerShip representatives are well versed in these documents and are happy to help with any questions you may have.
+The shipping experts at PartnerShip are well versed in these documents and are happy to help with any questions you may have.

 Want a more in-depth look into freight accessorial fees and how to avoid or offset the added costs?
 Check out our free white paper!